open-company/developer-onboarding/README.md

 Libraries are better than micro-frameworks, which are better than monolithic frameworks.

 Observers are better than Pub/Sub, which is better than Queued Data Pipelines, which are better than Synchronous Services.
-Observers and queues are more robust than synchronous services (eg. HTTP) and should be prefered where appropriate.
+Observers and queues are more robust than synchronous services (eg. HTTP) and should be preferred where appropriate.

 We use the right language for the job.
 We are a polyglot team.
 We prefer polyglot developers who have learned how to efficiently learn new things.